USS Hartford (1858): Battle of Mobile Bay, 1864

 With the Mississippi River now opened, Farragut turned his attention to Mobile, a Confederate industrial center still building ships and turning out war supplies.
 The Battle of Mobile Bay took place on 5 August 1864.
 Farragut, with Hartford, captained by Percival Drayton, as his flagship, led a fleet consisting of four ironclad monitors and 14 wooden vessels.
 The Confederate naval force was composed of newly built ram Tennessee, Admiral Franklin Buchanan's flagship, and gunboats Selma, Morgan, and Gaines; and backed by the powerful guns of Forts Morgan and Gaines in the Bay.
 From the firing of the first gun by Fort Morgan to the raising of the white flag of surrender by Tennessee little more than three hours elapsed—but three hours of terrific fighting on both sides.
 The Confederates had only 32 casualties, while the Union forces suffered 335 casualties, including 113 men drowned in Tecumseh when the monitor struck a "torpedo" mine and sank.

 Twelve of Hartford's sailors were awarded the Medal of Honor for their actions at the Battle of Mobile Bay.
-These men were:
+Their names follow: